SAP-samples/teched2025-AD161/exercises/ex0/README.md

 ## Preparation 3 - Copying

-In the course of the exercises, you need to copy some files from [assets](../assets) into the workspace.
-The simplest way to do this is to open folder _C:\Users\TE-XX\teched2025-AD161\assets_ in Windows Explorer and then copy the files from there via Drag & Drop.
+In the course of the exercises, you will need to copy some files from [assets](../assets) into the workspace.
+The simplest way to do this is to open folder _C:\Users\TE-XX\teched2025-AD161\assets_ in Windows Explorer and then copy the files from there into VS Code via Drag & Drop.

 ## Summary